 Having a high protein intake while doing a calorie deficit will ensure that you can maintain your lean body mass.
 When dieting, muscle retention is important because it increases your daily energy expenditure, increases insulin sensitivity, and glucose uptake in the muscle.

 Let me break those down for you.

-The more oxygen is absorbed and circulates in the body, the more calories we burn for this process.
+- The more oxygen is absorbed and circulated in the body, the more calories we burn for this process.

-By far, the oxygen needs for lean body mass are much greater, comparing to any other tissue.
+- By far, the oxygen needs for lean body mass are much greater, compared to any other tissue.

-So having a high protein intake during calorie deficit ensures we maintain as much as possible the lean tissue (aka burn more calories).
+- Therefore, having a high protein intake during calorie deficit ensures we maintain as much as possible lean tissue (aka burn more calories).